Biomanufacturing Harvest Optimization with Small Data: Model

 because the only feasible action is to harvest if the time point $\bar{T}$ is reached, and either the harvesting reward or the failure cost is charged depending on the impurity amount at decision epoch $\bar{T}$.
 Recall that the hyper state transits to the absorbing stopping state $\Delta$ after the harvest action, and the value function is equal to zero for a process already at the stopping state, i.e., $V_t(\mathcal{H}_t) = 0$ if $\mathcal{H}_t=\Delta$ at any $t$.
-So, the transition to the stopping state $\Delta$ is omitted in \eqref{eq: valuefunction} and \eqref{eq: terminalvalue}. {Consistent with the implementation at MSD, our objective is to maximize the expected total reward obtained from a \textit{single} batch.
-In Appendix~\ref{sec:MDP-fermentationCampaigns}, we provide a model extension with \textit{multiple }batches and fermentation campaigns (i.e., multiple batches with setup times are produced over a finite planning horizon). }
+So, the transition to the stopping state $\Delta$ is omitted in \eqref{eq: valuefunction} and \eqref{eq: terminalvalue}.